-Time to get in fighting shape!
 Whether you're working out for your next fight or trying to get into fighting shape, there are a few exercises you MUST do.
-These exercises target the muscles that you'll need for your fights, helping you to build both stamina and strength.
+These workouts target the muscles that you'll need to build both stamina and strength.

 All MMA fighters need to have strong legs, as it's what allows them to lunge, kick, and grip their opponents in a lock.
 Squats are one of the best exercises for strong legs, and front squats help to reduce the strain on your knees and back.
 Plus, they'll help you maintain proper form, and give you that explosive power you need to take down your opponent.